sarowarhosen03/rnext-doc/1.1/README.md

 ## What is JSX

 The full form of JSX is 'JavaScript XML'.
 It is an extension of JavaScript for creating UI components.
 JSX allows you to write HTML-like code in JavaScript files, making working with UI components easier.
+It was created on Facebook by the React team for Reactjs.

 ## How do JSX, Bable and React work together?